loudent2/nwn2-pw-issues/README.md

 # NWN2-pw-issues
-repo to track NWN2 CoR-RotW issues and bucks
+repo to track NWN2 CoR-RotW issues and bugs